 It is expected that the ratio of exploration licenses to overall licenses will increase as a result of these measures.
 Currently, the share of exploration license is very low, illustrating a lack of exploration activities.

 2.3.
 Current projects

-The following section provide a detailed overview of major mining and processing projects, which are currently being or will be implemented.
+The following sections provide a detailed look at major mining and processing projects, which are currently operational or will soon be.

 2.3.1.
 Erdenes Mongol LLC